 Sometimes a ‘greedy’ dog is experiencing stomach discomfort and so offering products to support this area can help them return to normal appetite patterns, and occasionally they will take large volumes of a product to facilitate a purge (see my previous post entitled ‘Purging – nasty but necessary‘.

-You’ll be amazed at just how selective even the greediest chocolate Labrador is when it comes to Herbal Choices.
+You’ll be amazed at just how selective even the greediest chocolate Labrador is when it comes to herbal self-medication.